delta-papa/stn/README.md

 ## Inference

-To run the inference on a testing image, run the following command:
+To run the inference with the Streamlit application on a testing image, run the following command:

 ```
 streamlit run inference.py

 ```
-This launches a streamlit app that will open a new browser window where you can see the image you specified as being segmented with the STN.
+This launches a streamlit app in a new browser window where you can choose the patient for whom you want to segment the STN.
+Then a 3D Visualization Plot will appear that you can interactively use to locate the segmented region.